Brian-J-Wang/backgrounds/README.md

-# backgrounds
+# BACKGROUNDS
 A collection of backgrounds written in web components.
+Goal was to practice using web compoennts and StoryBook.